Anthony Daniels: 1983–1990: Post-Star Wars original trilogy projects

 Initially, Daniels thought that Jedi marked the end and that Lucas "wasn't going to make any more Star Wars films."
-However, a few years later an animated television series spin off from the original trilogy and theme park ride would continue his association with C-3PO before Lucas decided to create the prequel trilogy in the 1990s.
-From 1989 to 2021, every film of the original trilogy was selected by the United States Library of Congress for preservation in the National Film Registry.
+However, a few years later an animated television series spin off from the original trilogy, the 1986 Hands Across America fundraising event with Robin Williams and theme park ride would continue his association with C-3PO before Lucas decided to create the prequel trilogy in the 1990s.
+Daniels attended the first sponsored Star Wars convention in May 1987 celebrating the first ten years of the franchise.
+An interview with Daniels was featured in the first issue of The Lucasfilm Fan Club Magazine (later rebranded as the Star Wars Insider).
+He made an appearance as C-3PO in the 1990 The Magical World of Disney episode, Disneyland's 35th Anniversary Special.
+C-3PO and R2-D2 can be seen with Miss Piggy and Gonzo in a segment of the episode; the Muppet characters previously appeared with the droids in the 1980 Star Wars crossover episode of The Muppet Show.

 Kenny Baker, who played R2-D2 in the Skywalker saga and attended several conventions (until his death in 2016), said that he and Daniels did not get along.
-Despite this, Daniels said in his memoirs that Baker loved his association with the franchise, R2-D2 "and the fans."
+Daniels admitted his relationship with Baker did not match their on-screen relationship.
+Despite this, he acknowledged Baker's enthusiasm in his memoirs saying Baker loved his association with the franchise, R2-D2 "and the fans" and was popular with them.
+Daniels also described Baker's waddling as R2-D2 into the escape pod in A New Hope as "especially memorable" and detailed how Baker operated the R2 unit he could fit inside.